laradock/laradock/DOCUMENTATION/content/documentation/index.md

 - You can specify the default host with the `ADM_DEFAULT_SERVER` variable in the `.env` file.
 This is useful if you are connecting to an external server or a docker container named something other than the default `mysql`.

-**Note:** We've locked Adminer to version 4.3.0 as at the time of writing [it contained a major bug](https://sourceforge.net/p/adminer/bugs-and-features/548/) preventing PostgreSQL users from logging in.
-If that bug is fixed (or if you're not using PostgreSQL) feel free to set Adminer to the latest version within [the Dockerfile](https://github.com/laradock/laradock/blob/master/adminer/Dockerfile#L1): `FROM adminer:latest`